chrisdoc/thesis/thesis.md

 #### Features

-The Node.js provides several features to the trajectory service.
+The Node.js API provides several features to the trajectory service.
 It enables the trajectory service to access the two database via an uniform API.
-This API hides the implementation from the using program.
+This API hides the implementation from the program using it.
 However, to increase performance the API was split into two parts.
 The first API resides on the same server as the PostgreSQL and handles geographic request whereas the second one handles subscription data and resides on the MySQL server.

 ##### MySQL API